Deep Frequency-Aware Functional Maps for Robust Shape Matching: Functional maps with spectral filter operator preservation

-\textbf{Wavelet Preservation.} Multiple spectral manifold wavelets in wavelet preservation~\cite{DBLP:conf/cvpr/HuLLL21} are required to be preserved at each scale correspondingly.
-When we specify our filter functions $\{h_s(\lambda)\}$ to be the multi-scale tight frame Meyer functions~\cite{leonardi2013tightMeyer} (see Fig.~\ref{fig: filters of different methods} (c)), our work will degrade to the wavelet preservation\cite{DBLP:conf/cvpr/HuLLL21}.
-However, wavelet functions in the preservation are unlearnable and analyze the fixed frequency features only.
+\textbf{Wavelet preservation.} Multiple spectral manifold wavelets in wavelet preservation~\cite{Hu2021} are required to be preserved at each scale correspondingly.
+When we specify our filter functions $\{h_s(\lambda)\}$ to be the multi-scale tight frame Meyer functions~\cite{leonardi2013tight} (see Fig.~\ref{fig: filters of different methods} (c)), our work will degrade to the wavelet preservation\cite{Hu2021}.
+However, wavelet functions in the preservation are unlearnable and can only encode fixed frequency features.

-From the above discussions, heat kernel preservation~\cite{vestner2017kernelmatching}, ZoomOut~\cite{Ren2019} and wavelet preservation~\cite{DBLP:conf/cvpr/HuLLL21} are actually special cases of our constraint, which can be considered as using different functions that act on the spectrum and applying them to functional maps, i.e., heat kernel functions for heat kernel preservation, upsampled ideal filter functions for ZoomOut and wavelet functions~\cite{hammond2011wavelets} for wavelet preservation, respectively.
-Those preservation constraints can be harmonized into a general paradigm, i.e., Eq~\eqref{equ: compute Pi and C with muti-channel}.
+From the above discussion, heat kernel preservation~\cite{vestner2017kernelmatching}, ZoomOut~\cite{Ren2019}, and wavelet preservation~\cite{Hu2021} can be regarded as special cases of our constraints.
+Each method can be interpreted as applying different filter functions applying to the functional maps, i.e., lowpass filters for heat kernel preservation, upsampled ideal filters for ZoomOut and lowpass and a set of bandpass filters ~\cite{hammond2011wavelets} for wavelet preservation, respectively.
+These preservation constraints can be unified into a general framework, as described by Eq.~\eqref{equ: compute Pi and C with muti-channel}.

-Moreover, the preservation constraints mentioned are not able to construct adapatable filter functions to extract frequency information for functional map estimation, which greatly limits their application.
-Instead, our constraint allows us to flexibly choose filter functions and even make them learnable, contributing to obtaining more desirable constraints to compute the maps.
-See Fig.~\ref{fig: filters of different methods} (d).
-Our filter functions are optimized for specific matching scenarios, encoding more suitable frequency features to promote the correspondence results.
+However, the aforementioned constraints are limited in their ability to construct adaptable filter functions for extracting frequency information, which significantly restricts their applicability.
+In contrast, our proposed constraint enables flexible selection of filter functions and even allows them to be learnable.
+This adaptability leads to more effective constraints for computing the maps.
+As shown in Fig.~\ref{fig: filters of different methods} (d), our filter functions are optimized for specific matching scenarios, encoding more relevant frequency features to enhance correspondence accuracy.

-In the next section, we will use the proposed constraint to construct a novel frequency-aware learning framework for shape matching.
+In the next section, we leverage the proposed constraint to develop a novel frequency-aware learning framework for shape matching.